obaptiste/react-hooks-typeahead-demo/README.md

-# React Hooks - Typeahead
+# React Hooks - Typeahead Demo

 This is a demo showcasing a basic async typeahead built using React Hooks, in just under 50 lines.